-Types of Security Email Threats
+Types of Email Security Threats

 Phishing is a cybercrime where the attacker pretends to be a trustworthy entity to steal sensitive information.
+Here are the types of security email threats:

 - Spear Phishing: Targets an individual with a tailored message.
 For example, using information derived from social media, an attacker could easily send out a very plausible request “from” a colleague.